purpleclay/gitz/docs/git/clone.md

 repository has no tags
 ```

-## Clone into a named directory :material-new-box:{.new-feature title="Feature added on the 10th March 2023"}
+## Clone into a named directory :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 By default, git will always clone the repository into a directory based on the human-friendly part of the clone URL.
 To clone into a different directory, use the `WithDirectory` option.